windicss/docs/utilities/backgrounds.md

 </Customizing>

-## Gradient Color Stops
+## Background Gradient

-Utilities for controlling the color stops in background gradients.
+Utilities for controlling background gradients.

 ### Gradient From